 The learning cycle for disruptive innovation goes through 4 phases:

+- Phase 2.
+Fundamentals & First Principles.
+If you work in a Blockchain centric business, you need to study at this level.
+There are many good educational resources online.
+Or if you prefer a printed book, a very good technical introduction is Mastering Bitcoin by Andreas Antonopolous.
 Most people won’t need to go beyond Phase 1.
 How many people studied the fundamentals of TCP/IP or HTTP?
 Phase 1 uses a lot of analogies as this is an easy way to learn something new without investing a lot of time.
 When you move to Phase 2, these analogies get in the way and you need to do a mental pivot to really understand the technology from first principles.

 Terminology Glossary (conceptual flow)

 This is a conceptual flow designed to be read sequentially (not in alphabetical order).
 Words/Phrases used in this Glossary are identified using Italic.

 - Distributed Ledger Technology (DLT).
 All business people understand the concept of a ledger (thank you Mr. Pacioli in Venice in 1494 for the wonders of double entry bookkeeping).
 We have grown used to every business maintaining their own version of accounting truth in their own ledger, with complex coordination to do transaction reconciliation.
 The idea of a single distributed ledger that all parties have access to, eliminating all that reconciliation is conceptually easy to understand.